venkateshk111/terraform-beginners-guide/14-Terraform-Refresh/README.md

 - In the above example,
     - We are trying to Create A Simple VPC via terraform
-    - Manually add additional tag to VPC
+    - Manually add additional tag `Department = FinOps` to VPC from AWS Console
     - Observe the behavior w.r.t terraform refresh

 - Lets Execute Terraform commands to understand data source behavior